PuneetRawatFL/nodejs/README.md

 ### 6. What are Node.js modules?
 Describe how to create a custom module in Node.js and how to import it into another file.

-Node.js modules are reusable blocks of code that can be included in Node.jsapplications.
+Node.js modules are reusable blocks of code that can be included in Node.js applications.
 They help organize and encapsulate code, making it more modular and easier to maintain.

 -   To create a custom module, follow these steps:

-    -   **Create a Module:** Create a new file called "customModule.js" and add the following code:
+    -   **Create a Module:** Create a new file called `customModule.js` and add the following code:

     ```js
+    //customModule.js
     module.exports = function () {
         return "Hello from the module!";
     };